fwilleke80/SwitchObject2/README.md

 _SwitchObject 2_ is a Python rewrite of my classic C++ plugin [SwitchObject](https://github.com/fwilleke80/SwitchObject). _SwitchObject 2_ does things in a cleaner way, the code is more compact, and it's platform independent.

+## Installation
+Unpack the ZIP archive, and copy the contained folder to `/Maxon/Cinema 4D/plugins`.
+Then (re)start Cinema 4D.

 ## Usage
 <figure style="align: left; margin: 0 0 0 0; display: inline-block;" >